-8.6.1 Ownership Requirements
+8.8 Ownership Requirements

-The Applicant must have been the owner of the damaged property at the time of the qualifying event AND be the current owner of the property.
-The Program establishes ownership by matching the owner's name on the application with title report. at the time of the disaster and currently.
+The Applicant must have been the owner of the property at the time of the qualifying event and be the current owner.
+The Program establishes ownership by matching the owner's name on the application with the title reports.